Thursday, January 7, 2016

 Keeping Faith

-It pays to bear in mind, though, if we decide to live in the fast lane, compared to the road to life, the highway to Hell really is a multi-lane freeway with no speed limits.
+It pays to bear in mind, though, that if we decide to live in the fast lane, compared to the road to life, the highway to Hell really is a multi-lane freeway with no speed limits.

 Without Knowledge We Perish

-Power of a Changed Life
+Power Of A Changed Life

-Fairy Tale or Adventure
+Fairy Tale Or Adventure

-Can We Believe in Angels and Bacteria?
+Can We Believe In Angels And Bacteria?

 The Unseen Does Exist

-Sounds also produce chemical responses in our body.
-Only, chemicals do not emit sound waves that have meaning to humans.
-Chemical activity takes place as a byproduct of our thinking and vocal expression, but we use sound waves when expressing our thoughts vocally.
+The human eye does not see sound waves.
+When we speak, we cannot see the words we are saying; we can only hear them.
+The ear is an amazing biological apparatus that enables sound waves to be interpreted by us as meaningful representations that we call words.
+We still need to learn how to distinguish various sounds and respond to them.
+The means by which we perform this seemingly simple task of hearing is complex.
+Sounds also produce chemical responses in our bodies; though chemicals do not emit sound waves that have meaning to humans, chemical activity takes place as a byproduct of our thinking and vocal expression.
+We use sound waves when expressing our thoughts vocally.
 (Much happens, unseen by us, within the dimensions of the subatomic level of existence and the realm of photons and quarks.)
-If we are born deaf or become deaf, we are disadvantaged in much of what we are able to do.
-However, scientific investigations have discovered how sound waves and hearing work, and, today, as the result of the invention of the bionic ear, many people who were born deaf have been able to experience the privilege of being able to hear.
+If we are born deaf or become deaf, we are disadvantaged in many aspects of what we are able to do.
+However, scientific investigations have discovered how sound waves and hearing work, and today, as a result of the invention of the bionic ear, many people who were born deaf have been able to experience the privilege of hearing.

-The Concept of Faith
+The Concept Of Faith

 A Simple Illustration Of Faith